izZziCOS/UserManagement/README.md

 # User Management API

-A RESTful API for managing users with PostgreSQL storage and RabbitMQ event notifications, when deployed it starts these services separate:
+A RESTful API for managing users with PostgreSQL storage and RabbitMQ event notifications, when deployed it starts these services separately:

 - Backend API
 - PostgreSQL database